 Pall Mall Exchange

-Liverpool City Council acquired a 1.2 hectare site from the Homes and Communities Agency (HCA) in 2016 and is now seeking to use it to expand the city’s commercial office district with much needed Grade A office space.
+Liverpool City Council acquired the 1.2 hectare site in 2016 to boost the city’s commercial district with much needed Grade A office space.

 The plot, which is part public realm and part car park, was previously home to part of the historic Exchange Street train station which opened in 1850 but closed in 1977 when the Merseyrail underground was completed.

 Our partners, Kier Property and CTP Limited, recently won the tender to redevelop Pall Mall Exchange providing up to 400,000 sq ft of Grade A+ office space over three new buildings.

 The city council, which is to develop a masterplan to expand the Commercial District, is also exploring with Kier how we can work with the new owner of the adjoining 3 hectare site used for car parking to create a second phase of development that could deliver an additional mixed-use scheme including a hotel, new car park, leisure uses and up to 2,000 new apartments.

 In total it is estimated a scheme for the entire 4.2 hectare site would be worth £200 million and create in excess of 1,000 jobs.

 For more information please go to the Pall Mall website – www.pallmallliverpool.co.uk